 “A report broadcast on Israel’s Channel 2 news profiled one of the artillery crews posted on the border of Gaza.
 (A comment attached to the video dates the footage as taken on August 3, 2014.)
 The report is an eight-minute broadcast portrait of an all-female unit with a few male trainers and soldiers assigned to help them carry the 15-kg artillery shells they log into Gaza neighborhoods with regularity.
 “Every two minutes we fire a shell [into Gaza],” Corporal Noam Casman, a young female conscript, told Channel 2.
 Throughout the broadcast, the soldiers are seen signing each 120 and 155 mm artillery shell they launch with messages like, “To Adi, Good luck with the new job!”

 “The shelling depicted in the news piece appeared to be so random that the soldiers must have had little idea where the munitions were falling.
-And the atmosphere they had time to play backgammon and eat delivered sushi in the shade.
+And the atmosphere was so casual they had time to play backgammon and eat delivered sushi in the shade.
 “This one’s because I haven’t showered in a week!” one of the troops exclaimed as a smiling member of her unit luanched another mortar.” – pages 6, 45

 As SNL’s Chevy Chase used to say “Trouble in the middle east…..”
 Even if Isreal disappeared tomorrow, there would still be trouble in the middle east.
 Syria, Jordan, Lebanon, Yemen etc… Almost seems to be that if you can’t fight with Isreal, there is always another country or perhaps your not of the same faith neighbour in your country that you can shoot at.
 Complex difficult and impossible to solve situation.
 Rockets go one way, artillery shells go th e other way…..stupidity on both sides, but then that’s what war is, stupidity.